cplmakerlab/cplmakerlab.github.io/_guides/how-to-create-a-slide-deck.md

 ### Step 4

-Enter a name for your slide deck, and hit the SAVE button at the top.
+Enter a name for your slide deck, and hit the SAVE button.
 Then click + Add slide to create your first slide.

 ![](/uploads/how-to-create-a-slide-deck/guides-new-slidedeck.png){: width="943" height="419"}

 ### Step 5

 Enter a title for your slide to help you remember it later, and use the rich text editor to create your slide.
 Keep each slide short and sweet\!
 It's easy to add new slides if needed.
 Bullet points are useful when presenting.
-It's best to only feature one image or video per slide as they take up a lot of space.
+It's best to feature one image or video per slide as they take up a lot of space.
 You can also add a background color or background image for your slide if you'd like.

 ![](/uploads/how-to-create-a-slide-deck/guides-new-slidedeck-info.png){: width="636" height="651"}